STM 2-day US Annual Conference 2026

 What’s this?

 Each April, leaders and emerging voices from across the global research ecosystem — publishers, learned societies, university presses, librarians, technology providers, policy experts, government representatives, and research institutions — convene in Washington, DC to examine what this moment requires of us to advance trusted research.
-This is the STM US Annual Conference.
+This is the STM US Annual Conference — and we hope you will join us.

 New formats